TV Licence refund: how to claim yours

 If you try to sneak by without paying, you could very easily end up in court facing a fine of up to £1,000.
 Ouch!

-Check out our guide to saving more money on your bills to save £100s in minutes.
+For more tips, check out our guide to saving money on your bills.